Anessen/PSFalcon/Installation.md

 **NOTE**: These commands assume you are running in a standard user (non-admin) PowerShell session and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
 Unpacking the module in the wrong place will lead to various errors that can prevent you from importing the module or running various commands (including malformed URLs).

+**NOTE**: You may receive an error about the destination folders not existing when attempting to move the module files.
+If you do, create the folders first then move the module files into them.

 *Read more about [Installing PowerShell Modules](https://docs.microsoft.com/en-us/powershell/scripting/developer/module/installing-a-powershell-module)*.
 * Linux/MacOS
 ```powershell